School Based Health Centers (216-RICR-40-10-18)

 B.Emergency steps of action shall be clearly outlined and posted in conspicuous locations throughout the school-based health center.

 C.Simulated drills testing the effectiveness of the plan shall be conducted for all personnel at least twice a year.
 Written reports and evaluation of all drills shall be maintained by the school-based health center.

 Each school-based health center shall meet the requirements of R.I.
 Gen. Laws Chapter 23-28.1 pertaining to fire and safety.

 All hearings and reviews required under the provisions of R.I.
-Gen. Laws Chapter 23-17, shall be held in accordance with the provisions of the rules and regulations regarding Practices and Procedures Before the Department of Health (Part 10-05-4 of this Title) and Access to Public Records (Part 10-05-1 of this Title).
+Gen. Laws Chapter 23-17, shall be held in accordance with Part 10-05-4 of this Title, Practices and Procedures Before the Rhode Island Department of Health and Part 10-05-1 of this Title, Access to Public Records.